-- records (Union[rubrix.client.models.TextClassificationRecord, rubrix.client.models.TokenClassificationRecord, rubrix.client.models.Text2TextRecord, Iterable[Union[rubrix.client.models.TextClassificationRecord, rubrix.client.models.TokenClassificationRecord, rubrix.client.models.Text2TextRecord]], rubrix.client.datasets.DatasetForTextClassification, rubrix.client.datasets.DatasetForTextClassification, rubrix.client.datasets.DatasetForText2Text]) The record, an iterable of records, or a dataset to log. - name (str) The dataset name. - tags (Optional [Dict[str, str]]) A dictionary of tags related to the dataset. - metadata (Optional [Dict [str, Any]]) A dictionary of extra info for the dataset. - chunk\size (int) The chunk size for a data bulk. - verbose (bool) If True, shows a progress bar and prints out a quick summary at the end.
+- records (Union[rubrix.client.models.TextClassificationRecord, rubrix.client.models.TokenClassificationRecord, rubrix. client.models.Text2TextRecord, Iterable[Union[rubrix.client.models.TextClassificationRecord, rubrix.client.models.
+TokenClassificationRecord, rubrix.client.models.Text2TextRecord]], rubrix.client.datasets.DatasetForTextClassification, rubrix.client.datasets.DatasetForTokenClassification, rubrix.client.datasets.DatasetForText2Text]) The record, an iterable of records, or a dataset to log. - name (str) The dataset name. - tags (Optional [Dict[str, str]]) A dictionary of tags related to the dataset. - metadata (Optional [Dict[str, Any]]) A dictionary of extra info for the dataset. - chunk_size (int) The chunk size for a data bulk. - verbose (boo1) If True, shows a progress bar and prints out a quick summary at the end. - background (bool) If True, we will NOT wait for the logging process to finish and return an asyncio.
+Future object.
+You probably want to set verbose to False in that case.